draczer01/Wicrack-MX/README.md

 # Wicrack-MX

-A wifi cracking tool written in python wich has specific features to breack passwords from mexican service providers.
+A wifi cracking tool written in python wich has specific features to break passwords from mexican service providers.

 ## Installation